Welcome to this important step along your child's Faith Path!

 Tips and Tools

-Let's consider a few practical ways you can begin blessing your child.
+A few practical ways you can begin blessing your child are:

-On the Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating an accomplishment or good effort, or writing a note to place in their lunch.
-You can also download and frame the card linked at the top right of this page and use a dry erase marker to fill in the You Are Great Because phrase or create your own using any of the following.
+On the Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating a good effort or accomplishment, or writing a note to place in their lunch.
+You can also download and frame the Blessing Card linked in the GOING FURTHER RESOURCES below and use a dry erase marker to fill in the You Are Great Because... phrase or create your own using any of the following.

-Bedtime Blessing Prayer: Select a special scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the card linked at the top right of this page.
+Bedtime Blessing Prayer: Select a special Scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the Blessing Card linked here Blessing Card.pdf.
 Consider printing on card stock and framing the verse to keep beside your child's bed.
-Lay your hand gently on your child's arm or shoulder while praying to reassure him/her with loving touch.
+Lay your hand gently on your child's arm or shoulder while praying to reassure him or her with a loving touch.

 Record the first time: Make sure you record your first blessing on their My Spiritual Development Tree.
 Download a pdf here or pick up one in the Faith@home Center at church.

-On the Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating an accomplishment or good effort, or writing a note to place in their lunch.
-You can also download and frame the card linked at the top right of this page and use a dry erase marker to fill in the You Are Great Because phrase or create your own using any of the following.
+On the Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating a good effort or accomplishment, or writing a note to place in their lunch.
+You can also download and frame the Blessing Card linked in the GOING FURTHER RESOURCES below and use a dry erase marker to fill in the You Are Great Because... phrase or create your own using any of the following.

-Bedtime Blessing Prayer: Select a special scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the card linked at the top right of this page.
+Bedtime Blessing Prayer: Select a special Scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the Blessing Card linked here Blessing Card.pdf.
 Consider printing on card stock and framing the verse to keep beside your child's bed.
-Lay your hand gently on your child's arm or shoulder while praying to reassure him/her with loving touch.
+Lay your hand gently on your child's arm or shoulder while praying to reassure him or her with a loving touch.

 Record the first time: Make sure you record your first blessing on their My Spiritual Development Tree.
 Download a pdf here or pick up one in the Faith@home Center at church.